jC1108/jichc/_portfolio/fussballnf1.md

 #### Watching Sport Matches

+(Alomst eveey week,）

-(Alomst weekly,) including EPL, Bundesliga, Fomular 1, and so on.
+including EPL, Bundesliga, Fomular 1, and so on.